UlianaSavi/nodejs2023Q2-service/README.md

 **EN**
 - The commands to run Docker are listed above in the correct sequence. (for crosscheck, you can look at everything under the heading "with Docker compose").
 - Tto check the point "+30 container auto restart after crash" - you can read info at this link and at the links to the articles listed in the bottom of page (https://serverfault.com/questions/884759/how-does-restart-always-policy-work-in-docker-compose ).
 You can also go to `docker-compose.yml` and make sure there is a line `restart: always`.
-- To check the item "+20 Your build image is pushed to Docker Pub" - When running the command from `Step 2` you can see the flag `--build` there.
+- To check the point "+20 Your build image is pushed to Docker Pub" - When running the command from `Step 2` you can see the flag `--build` there.
 I also attached a screenshot with the pushed repository in the PR.
 And you can run the command `docker pull ulianasav/testapp:latest` - this pull you an image from DockerHub.
 - To check the point "+10 Variables used for connection to database to be stored in `.env`" - go to app.controller, there is a connection to the database via typeorm and in   `TypeOrmModule.forRoot` you will see that all variables are rendered as in `.env` file and used from there, and in constants for safety.
 Also in `docker-compose.yml` you can see using of `.env` variables.
-- To check the item "+30 database files and logs to be stored in volumes instead of container" - This point can be checked by going to `docker-compose.yml` - here the database has a field
+- To check the point "+30 database files and logs to be stored in volumes instead of container" - This point can be checked by going to `docker-compose.yml` - here the database has a field
 `volumes`, just like the server has its own, all `volumes` are listed at the bottom of the same file.
-- To check the item "+10 Implemented npmscript for vulnerabilities scanning (free solution)" - run the command `npm run start:scan` - it corresponds to it will run a vulnerability check and display them in the console.
+- To check the point "+10 Implemented npmscript for vulnerabilities scanning (free solution)" - run the command `npm run start:scan` - it corresponds to it will run a vulnerability check and display them in the console.
 - To check the point "+30 user-defined bridge is created and configured" - do everything under "using Docker compose" title in README.md and then enter the command `docker network ls` into the second terminal.
 In the table that appears, you will find a custom bridge in addition to the default one.
 Copy it name and enter the command `docker inspect <NETWORK NAME>`.
 In the array that appears, find the field
 `"Containers"` - here you will find info about the contaiыners between which the network is available.
 There should be both - a server and a database. ("Name": "server" and "Name": "nodejs2023q2-service-postgres-1").
+- To check the point "Migrations are used to create database entities" - find in the same file readme.md title "Migration" and follow the instructions.
 - Recommendation 0: When running in dev mode after a message from the server `Found 0 errors.
 Watching for file changes.` often the server takes a VERY long time to build or hangs (up to 5 minutes - need to wait, if longer - fell, you need to stop everything, delete and rebuild).
 In this case, you either need to wait 3-5 minutes, or restart everything.
 It is also better to turn off the dev mod to check the work of tests because it can fall and fail the tests (or make you wait a long time).
 - Recommendation 1: do not create too many containers, because everything can fly due to lack of memory on the computer.
 - Recommendation 2: Also, if you use Docker from Windows, you need to take into account that docker desktop must be running.
 It can often crash and need to be restarted, so